 Arkansas fetes Musselman, has high hopes for hoops program

 FAYETTEVILLE, Ark.
-(AP) — Arkansas has given a rousing welcome to Eric Musselman, welcoming its new men’s basketball coach with a pep rally at Bud Walton Arena.
+(AP) — Arkansas gave a rousing welcome to Eric Musselman, welcoming its new men’s basketball coach with a Monday pep rally at Bud Walton Arena.

-The 54-year-old Musselman led Nevada to three NCAA Tournaments in four years after a nine-year absence.
+Musselman thanked Nevada’s administration and players and said he hopes he gets the same level of buy-in at Arkansas.
+The 54-year-old led Nevada to three NCAA Tournaments in four years after a nine-year absence.
 The Wolf Pack reached the Sweet 16 in 2018, but lost in the first round to Florida this year.

 Musselman replaces Mike Anderson, who went 169-102 and made five postseason tournaments in eight seasons, including three NCAA Tournament berths.
 Arkansas went 18-16 this past season, ending with a loss to Indiana in the second round of the NIT Tournament.

 Yurachek said replacing Anderson was a careful process.